JoeBalduz/Arduino-Differential-Drive-Robot/README.md

 respective .ino files.
 It only needs to be run once since the values the robot got from calibrate() will be stored in the robot's memory afterwards.

+# Maze
+The files in this folder are used to make the robot map a maze and then plan the shortest path between a given starting point and an ending point.
+The maze used is a 4x4 maze.
+Each cell in the maze has a width of about 16 inches.
+Each cell is also separated by red tape horizontally and blue tape vertically.
+Before running this program, the robot must be calibrated.
+Since memory became an issue in this program, if the robot has been calibrated using any of the other programs, it must be recalibrated.
+When the program starts, you are able to choose either mapping or path planning.

+If mapping is chosen, you will be able to enter in the starting location and oriention into the robot using the buttons on the LCD.
+Once exit has been selected, the robot will begin to the map the maze by doing a DFS.
+The robot uses all of its sensors to detect if there are walls in a cell that it is in.
+It also uses its sensor to ensure that it stays as centered as possible in the cell that is in.
+The robot knows if it has entered a new cell by using its color sensor.
+If the robot crosses either blue or red tape, it means that it has entered a new cell.
+Once every cell has been visited, mapping will be complete.
+The robot will display "DONE!" on the LCD.

 # StraightLine
 The files in this folder are used to make the robot move in a straight line.
 There are two parameters, PARAM_X and PARAM_Y, which are defined in StraightLine.ino.
 Those values can be changed to make the robot travel a given distance while also being given a time limit